 Want to stay in touch with people back home?
 The good news is that you can using popular programs like WhatsApp and iMessage for the iPhone.
-Here we were able to text just like normal.
-We did have some issues here and there sending photos, but we were able to do so.
+Here you will be able able to text just like normal.
+In our test, we did have some issues here and there sending photos, but we were able to do so.

 Using WhatsApp we were even able to make phone calls through the app.
 The quality was perfect.

 What we didn’t have a chance to test is Facetime using the iPhone.
 However, given the speed of the service and the upload speeds during our tests, it’s likely the service works, but the images may be grainy with some interruptions.

 How about just surfing the web?
 During our tests we had no issues with sites being blocked or otherwise unavailable.
 Granted, we didn’t try to view any objectionable content.

 Instead, basic surfing of social media, email, and news websites worked well.
 Again, our connection speed and reliability wasn’t great at the start of the trip, but continued to improve as the trip went on.